Perspective

 Months later, in Beijing….

 Bali was beautiful, though not what I expected.
 Much of it is commercial, at least in Kuta, and over crowded with tourists.
-But we had some great times, including a full-day boat trip with snorkeling, a grilled-fish dinner on the beach at Jimbara, many massages, and some great food.
+But we had some great times, including a full-day boat trip with snorkeling, a grilled-fish dinner on the beach at Jimbara, many cheap massages, and some great food.
 We also did a two-day tour that was quite beautiful — huge rice paddy valleys, temples, monkey forests, etc. It was a good vacation, though I never do seem to rest enough, ever.

 It is the full-week Lunar New Year holiday here in Beijing, where I have settled down in a cozy apartment.
 Unfortunately, it is getting cold already.
 I have not experienced real cold in years, having lived in Phoenix and Hong Kong most of the past 12 years.
 Also, I don’t know anyone, so the sense of aloneness can be pretty intense.